-Warrants and Convertible Debt
+Warrants and Convertible Notes

-As of May 31, 2009, there were outstanding warrants to purchase 6,789,606 shares of our common stock, including 620,095 warrants exercisable at a price of \$0.35 per share, issued in conjunction with a convertible bridge loan we undertook in July 2007, and 4,689,291 warrants exercisable at a price of \$0.46 per share, issued in conjunction with the private offering we completed in October 2008, including 4,552,862 warrants issued to investors and 136,429 warrants issued to consultants who provided services in connection with the offering.
-These warrants are immediately exercisable and have a three year term.
+As of March 31, 2009, there were outstanding warrants to purchase 5,804,606 shares of our common stock, including 620,095 warrants exercisable at a price of \$0.35 per share, issued in conjunction with a bridge loan we undertook in July 2007, and 4,689,291 warrants exercisable at a price of \$0.46 per share, issued in conjunction with the private offering we completed in October 2008, including 4,552,862 warrants issued to investors and 136,429 warrants issued to consultants who provided services in connection with the offering.
+These warrants are immediately exercisable.
 If there is no effective registration statement registering the underlying shares by August 31, 2009, these warrants contain cashless exercise provisions that allow the holder to exercise the warrant for a lesser number of shares of common stock in lieu of paying cash.
 The number of shares that would be issued in this case would be based upon the market price of the common stock at the time of the net exercise, or if there is no market price, the price per share as determined by mutual agreement of the Company and the holder.
-As of May 31, 2009, there were warrants to purchase 920,000 shares at \$.65 issued in connection with a private placement in April and May 2009, and there are other outstanding warrants to purchase 560,220 shares of our common stock at exercise prices ranging from \$.02 to \$1.67 per share.
+As of March 31, 2009, there were other outstanding warrants to purchase 495,220 shares of our common stock at exercise prices ranging from \$.02 to \$1.67 per share.

-There are also bridge loan notes outstanding convertible into shares of our common stock at a conversion price of \$.27 per share, which were issued in conjunction with the bridge loan we undertook in July 2007 but also considered part of the October 2008 financing.
-The bridge loan was undertaken primarily to give the private placement agents sufficient time to raise additional equity and they were ultimately successful in raising approximately \$1.6 million by October 2008.
+There are also outstanding notes convertible into shares of our common stock at a conversion price of \$.27 per share, which were issued in conjunction with the bridge loan we undertook in July 2007 but also considered part of the October 2008 financing.
 The convertible notes total \$170,000 and are held by seven holders.
-The names, individual face amounts of the convertible bridge loan notes and the number of shares upon conversion is as follows:

 The notes are convertible into 620,095 shares of common stock and warrants to purchase 620,095 shares of common stock at \$.35 per share were granted in connection therewith.
 The notes bear interest at 8% and have passed their original maturity date of April 2008.
 If there is no effective registration statement registering the underlying shares by within 180 days of the closing of the October 2008 private placement offering, these notes contain certain monetary penalties imposed upon the Company.
-The Company will incur a penalty of \$5,000 payable pro-rata to note holders for each 30 day period after February 27, 2009 until such registration is declared effective or until the shares are available for sale under Rule 144.
+These penalties will not exceed 16% of the total funds raised, or approximately \$250,000, which would be paid out on a pro rata basis to the investors of the October 2008 offering.
+This penalty was provided to create incentive for the Company to complete the registration of the securities tied to this investment.